 Disclosure: making Personal Information available to others outside CPMA.

 To protect the privacy of members, customers, and others, CPMA will adhere to the following principles:

 CPMA is accountable for all Personal Information it processes or that is in CPMA’s possession including any Personal Information disclosed to third parties for processing.

 CPMA has designated a Chief Privacy Officer who is accountable for the CPMA’s compliance with PIPEDA and this Policy.

-1.1 CPMA’s Chief Privacy Officer and senior management are ultimately accountable for compliance with this policy and privacy legislation, however day-to-day compliance is delegated to all CPMA employees.
+1.1 CPMA’s Chief Privacy Officer and senior management are ultimately accountable for compliance with this policy and all applicable privacy legislation, however day-to-day compliance is delegated to all CPMA employees.

-2.1 CPMA collects personal information from you with your knowledge and consent for the following purposes only:
+2.1 CPMA collects Personal Information from you with your knowledge and consent for purposes reasonably consistent with the following only:

 a) to communicate industry information